Emergency services related deaths

 Welsh Ambulance Service NHS Trust

-Concerns summary Paramedics failed to pre-alert the hospital about suspected sepsis due to discretionary policy.
+Concerns summary (AI summary) Paramedics failed to pre-alert the hospital about suspected sepsis due to discretionary policy.
 They also could not administer vital antibiotics, and did not escalate concerns about patient condition or admission delays.

 John Wells